MarketBoy01/HW2/README.md

 and run a main function that tests four puzzles (Easy, Medium, Hard, Evil) using both solving strategies.

-To Run the program use:
+To run the program, use:
 python sudoku.py